 You’ll need a wooden board like this to build your amp rack.
 In the building materials section of your hardware store you’ll find wooden boards that are about 1/2″ or so thick and usually come in lengths of 4 ft. or longer.
 Pine is the cheapest but is more prone to warping and is weaker than others, but it’s suitable if you’re on a budget.
 It’s not suitable for installations exposed to a lot of humidity or moisture.

 Using the measurements you wrote down from planning your amp rack, buy a wooden board that’s the same or close width to what you measured.
 To save costs buy one with length closes to your length measurements for what you need.

 More about metal brackets

 Unlike metal car stereo straps, mending plates are nearly impossible to bend.
 They’re very strong but the drawback is that they’re fixed in length and not suitable for curved or more difficult installation needs.

 Self-tapping screws (left) make mounting brackets fast and easy if you have a cordless drill as they simultaneous drill a hole then screw into metal quickly.
 Regular pan-head screws (right) will work well for mounting your amps to the amp rack.
 Use #8 machine screws (below) and nuts with washers to fasten your mounting brackets to the rack securely.
 They’re better suited for this than using only pan head screws.

-If you’re going to get fabric locally rather than ordering it, arts & crafts stores are where I’ve often found discounted black material I could use for building amp racks.
+If you’re going to get fabric locally instead of ordering it, arts & crafts stores are where I’ve often found discounted black material I could use for building amp racks.